Server-Side Cookies

 (Note that the _dyid cookie continues to be returned, this should not change).

-This way, no returning user data is lost, even if the user has not visited your site in more than 7 days.
+This way, no returning user data is lost, even if the user hasn't visited your site in more than 7 days.

 Note that if you have enabled Active Cookie Consent mode, it's important to wait for the consent object and act upon its result.
 Otherwise, you might write cookies for opted-out users.